JetBrains/lets-plot/future_changes.md

 - [BREAKING] `stat_summary()` and `stat_summary_bin` no longer supports computing of additional variables through the specifying of mappings.

+- Scientific notation is formatted as powers of 10 instead of e-notation.

 ### Fixed

 - Tooltips are trimmed and not visible on a very narrow chart [[#837](https://github.com/JetBrains/lets-plot/issues/837)].